hong-yang-12/lucky-digit/README.md

 # Lucky Digit

-Lucky Digit is a lottery program which is developed for thesis.
+Lucky Digit is a lottery program which is developed for a thesis.
+This is just the front-end side of the entire project,

 ## Authors